graphdat/heroku-buildpack-graphdat/README.md

 # heroku-buildpack-graphdat

-Add the Graphdat agent to you heroku dyno.
+Adda the Graphdat agent to your heroku dyno.

 ## Usage